Degenerations of spherical subalgebras and spherical roots: Introduction

 \item $P = B$ (subgroups contained in a Borel subgroup of $G$ are called \textit{strongly solvable}). \end{enumerate} In case~(\ref{case_P=G}), there is a complete classification of spherical homogeneous spaces $G/H$ with reductive $H$ due to \cite{Kr, Mi, Br87}.
 A description of the weight lattices and colors for this case follows from results in \cite{Kr, Avd_EWS}, and the sets of spherical roots are known thanks to the paper~\cite{BP15}.
 In case~(\ref{case_P=B}), all the Luna--Vust invariants for spherical homogeneous spaces $G/H$ with $H \subset B$ were computed in~\cite{Avd_solv_inv} by using a structure theory of such subgroups developed in~\cite{Avd_solv}.

 For arbitrary spherical subgroups, the state of the art in computing the Luna--Vust invariants is as follows.
-First, there is a general method tracing back to Panyushev~\cite{Pa94} for computing the weight lattice of a spherical homogeneous space $G/H$ in terms of a regular embedding of $H$ in a parabolic subgroup of~$G$, see Theorem~\ref{thm_criterion_spherical}.
-Second, the author is not aware of any general results on computing the colors.
-Third, there are two different general approaches for computing the set of spherical roots: one is due to Luna and Vust (the method of formal curves, see~\cite[\S\,4]{LV} or~\cite[\S\,24]{Tim}) and the other one is due to Losev~\cite{Lo3}.
+First, there is a general method tracing back to Panyushev~\cite{Pa94} for computing the weight lattice of a spherical homogeneous space $G/H$ in terms of a regular embedding of $H$ in a parabolic subgroup of~$G$; see Theorem~\ref{thm_criterion_spherical}.
+Second, the author is not aware of any general results on computing the colors\footnote{While this paper was under review, our subsequent paper~\cite{Avd_onEWS} appeared where the problem of computing the colors is reduced to that of computing the spherical roots.}.
+Third, there are two different general approaches for computing the set of spherical roots: one is due to Luna and Vust (the method of formal curves; see~\cite[\S\,4]{LV} or~\cite[\S\,24]{Tim}) and the other one is due to Losev~\cite{Lo3}.
 (In fact, both approaches deal with a generalization of the set of spherical roots to arbitrary $G$-varieties.)
 However, these two approaches seem to work effectively only for some special classes of spherical homogeneous spaces.
 As a consequence, the problem of finding effective algorithms for computing the spherical roots and colors for arbitrary spherical subgroups still remains of great importance.